 Get Schooled

-How to Study and Prepare for Finals Week
+How to Study & Prepare for Finals Week

 Welcome to finals week!
-While this can be a stressful time for students, there are ways to stay organized, minimize distractions, and be successful in your final exams, projects, and papers.
-Here are some tips for surviving and thriving during finals week!
+While this can be a stressful time for college students, there are ways to stay organized, minimize distractions, and succeed in your final exams.
+We'll show you how to study and prepare for finals week!

 Prioritize your finals by date and difficulty